Dietrich College of Humanities and Social Sciences: Pre-professional advising

 The office of Carnegie Mellon's Pre-law Advising Program is located in the Dietrich College Academic Advisory Center in Baker Hall.
 Because it is a university program, all interested undergraduate students of the university are welcome to make use of the services offered by the program.
 Similarly, all interested students of the university, not just science students, can meet with the advisor for the Health Professions Program, located in Doherty Hall.

 Rankings

 Several of the Dietrich College's graduate programs have been ranked in national and international surveys.
 U.S. News & World Report national rankings for graduate programs place the college's program in economics at 20th, English 51st, history 44th, statistics 8th, and psychology 17th.
 The graduate program in cognitive psychology is especially highly ranked at 5th in the country.

 The 2020 Times Higher Education Supplement world university rankings placed Dietrich College at 55th in social sciences and 60th for arts and humanities.

-A 2014 ranking of the top earning average starting salaries for liberal arts graduates ranked the Dietrich College at first place with an average salary of $60,723.

 Research

-The Dietrich College has particular strengths in the interdisciplinary fields of cognitive science, decision science, logic, rational choice, technical writing, history and policy, and cognitive neuroscience and manages the following interdisciplinary research centers, some of which are linked to other Carnegie Mellon colleges or the University of Pittsburgh:
+The Dietrich College has particular strengths in the interdisciplinary fields of cognitive science, decision science, logic, technical writing, history and policy, and cognitive neuroscience.